laneatmore/BAMscorer/README.md

 **please note: BAMscorer requires glibc_2.17 or above

-**N.B. new binaries have been updated 22.07.21 with --numchrom argument added as well as a patch for the linux binary, which had an error associated with alignment files with too few reads for scoring :)

 ## Running BAMscorer

 There are two main modules within BAMscorer: select_snps and score_bams